Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1940:

-NOTE: Jürgen Rohwer does not connect this ship to Convoy OB 218, nor does he indicate this convoy was dispersed.
-Arnold Hague states that the British Empire Ocelot was also sunk in Convy OB 218, by U-32 on Sept.
-28. Rohwer lists no convoy for this ship.
+Jürgen Rohwer does not connect Vestvard to Convoy OB 218, nor does he indicate this convoy was dispersed.
+Arnold Hague states that the British Empire Ocelot was also sunk from Convoy OB 218, by U-32 on Sept.
+28. Rohwer mentions no convoy for this ship.
+Uboat.net has also added the British Bassa to the list of ships sunk (external link).

 Crew List: